alexsapps/K-of-N-XOR-Secret-Sharing/README.md

 ### Splitting

-First, identify `N` stakeholders (e.g. trusted friends or places) and then run the splitting code to obtain codes for each of them:
+First, identify `N` shareholders (e.g. trusted friends or places) and then run the splitting code to obtain codes for each of them:

 ```
 $ python3 ./3of5-XOR-Split.py
 Enter the secret to be split: 🔥Secret🔥
-Stakeholder 1:
+Shareholder 1:
   Set A: 565625aa68fb4c5d293ef46b6982
   Set B: 760c39261e21ba92bd8da198191d
   Set C: f7bd089ab72d68ad5162fefd1a75